PatrykTerechowicz/CollisionDetection/README.md

 Robot running CNN trained with theese scripts can be seen on video: https://youtu.be/Vwwrvt3d2h8

-As you can see CNN alone isn't enough for controlling robot, path planning and SLAM would upgrade robot's performance.
+As you can see CNN alone isn't enough for controlling robot, path planning and SLAM would upgrade robot's performance, which are my current focus for now.